-- A. GENERAL - 1.
-The Community Action Programme on the Promotion of Equal Opportunities for Women 1982-1985 (1) has come to an end.
+1. The Community Action Programme on the Promotion of Equal Opportunities for Women 1982-85 has come to an end.

-Pursuant to the Council of Ministers' Resolution of 12 July 1982 (2) on this subject, the Commission has taken stock of and assessed the measures taken to implement this Programme at Community and national level.
+Pursuant to the Council resolution of 12 July 1982 on this subject, the Commission has taken stock of and assessed the measures taken to implement this Programme at Community and national level.

-The conclusions (3) the Commission has drawn show that, although progress has been made, much remains to be done and that a comprehensive and diversified policy is needed to achieve concrete results in the equal opportunities field.
+The conclusions the Commission has drawn show that, although progress has been made, much remains to be done and that a comprehensive and diversified policy is needed to achieve concrete results in the equal opportunities field.